Harithmetic1/Github-search-30DOC/README.md

 # Github-search-30DOC

-Hi everyone, this project was written with the intention of making it easier for a programmer's github profile to be seen without opening their actual github page.
+Hi everyone, this project was written with the intent of making it easy to access a github user's profile on a third party website.

 Pardon my .js file, i'll try and start commenting in my Javascript.